 CARLOTTA: People say war correspondents are old hacks and are very cynical.
 I found you get more vulnerable to your feelings as you go along.
-Each case you see of human suffering just reminds you of the other ones.
+Each case of human suffering you see just reminds you of the other ones.
 It can build up until it’s almost overwhelming.

 EYE: How do you deal with that?

 CARLOTTA: You just have to take a break, stop that type of reporting, turn to something else, go on holiday or just do some editing instead of war reporting.
 You have to pace yourself.
 Or read.